 Transitional services in Western Massachusetts and the Boston area

-Clinical and wellness groups include Skills Group, REACH, Recovery Group, AA, NA, and MA groups, Polyvagal Group, Challenging Stigma Group, Transition Skills, and WRAP.
+In addition to individual therapy, we offer a range of clinical and wellness groups to support our guests' recovery journeys.
+These groups include Skills Group, REACH, Recovery Group, AA, NA, and MA groups, Polyvagal Group, Challenging Stigma Group, Transition Skills, and WRAP.
+By providing a holistic approach to treatment, we empower our guests to cultivate their strengths and develop the skills necessary to achieve lasting wellness.

 After spending time at Gould Farm, I moved to the extended community near Boston called Fellside...I didn’t become isolated because the community stood with me.
 There is a fellowship of community members at Fellside and that peer support has been one of the most powerful tools I’ve encountered in my recovery.